bdunbar/obup/README.md

 **__Be sure your script is working correctly before leaving cron running or else you might just have your server restarting every 5 minutes__**

+## Warranty/Support
+These scripts come **AS-IS**.
+I don't mind answering questions or taking suggestions but I'm just sharing the scripts I'm currently using here and not releasing a product.

 ## Thanks
 Did you find any of this useful?
 Tell me so.
 I'm @serp and @obmod in the OpenBazaar network.